pharaxe/war-card-game/README.md

 I've included the necessary library files in the repo.

 # Test
-There's a test page at `test.html`.
+There's a [test page](https://bensweedler.com/war-card-game/test.html) that runs the engine and displays text.
 This let me test the game without manually clicking or waiting around.